 Gucci operates from its head office in Florence, Italy.
-With 501 directly operated stores, as well as having a large online-retail space, Gucci's offices and operations have an extensive global presence.
-The average number of employees is 18,933 (average full time equivalent).
-Over 20.000 people work for Gucci, indirectly throughout our supply chain.
+With 528 directly operated stores, as well as having a large online-retail space, Gucci's offices and operations have an extensive global presence.
+The average number of employees is 20,711 (average full time equivalent).
+Over additional 20,000 people work indirectly for Gucci throughout our supply chain.

 Gucci works with an international portfolio of suppliers.
-We have various direct suppliers around the world; although 95% of our manufacturers are based in Italy, meaning 95% of our suppliers are covered by collective bargaining agreements (we use a small percentage of suppliers outside of Italy for specific phases of component production).
+We have various direct suppliers around the world, although 95% of our manufacturers are based in Italy, meaning that 95% of our suppliers are covered by collective bargaining agreements (we use a small percentage of suppliers outside of Italy for specific phases of component production).